Anne Enright: Other

 Her writing has appeared in various magazines and newspapers.
-The New Yorker has published writing credited to her in seven years over two decades: 2000, 2001 and 2005, 2007, 2017, 2019 and 2020.
+The New Yorker has published her writing in seven years over two decades: 2000, 2001 and 2005, 2007, 2017, 2019 and 2020.
 The 4 October 2007 issue of the London Review of Books published Enright's piece "Disliking the McCanns" about Kate and Gerry McCann, the British parents of the three-year-old child Madeleine McCann, who disappeared in suspicious circumstances while on holiday with her family in Portugal in May 2007.
 Mary Kenny described Enright as "irrationally prejudiced", a woman with "bad judgement", and questioned an apology which Enright issued.

 Enright was once a regular contributor to BBC Radio 4, and has also reviewed for RTÉ.
 She has also been in The Dublin Review, The Irish Times, The Guardian, Granta and The Paris Review.

 In 2011, the Irish Academic Press published a collection of essays about her writing, edited by Claire Bracken and Susan Cahill.
 Her writing is illustrated in the video "Reading Ireland".
 Enright received the Irish PEN Award for Literature in 2017.

 Taoiseach Enda Kenny appointed Enright as the inaugural Laureate for Irish Fiction.
 During her time as Laureate for Irish Fiction, Enright promoted people's engagement with Irish literature through public lectures and creative writing classes.
 She later took up teaching at UCD's School of English, beginning in the 2018–19 academic year.